jonnyzzz/TeamCity.Node/README.md

-This is sample IDEA project for creating plugins for TeamCity.
+This is a IDEA project template to create a server-side only plugin for TeamCity For background information checkout any open-sourced plugins or see http://confluence.jetbrains.net/display/TCD65/Developing+TeamCity+Plugins

 In this sample you will find
 =============================